Note: The brake hydraulic system must be bled whenever the brake lines are disconnected.

-If the hydraulic line is disconnected from the master cylinder, bleed from the slave cylinder farthest from the master cylinder and proceed to the next furthest slave cylinder until all four cylinders have been bled.
+If a hydraulic line is disconnected from a master cylinder, bleeding should begin with the slave cylinder farthest from the master cylinder and progress to the next farthest slave cylinder until all four cylinders have been bled.

-Remove the vent cap and attach a vinyl pipe to the vent.
+Remove the bleed nipple cap and attach the vinyl pipe to the bleed nipple.

 Place the other end of the vinyl pipe in a clear, liquid-filled container.

-One person must depress the brake pedal several times and then hold it down.
+One person should press the brake pedal several times and then hold it down.

-A second person must loosen the air bleeder, drain the fluid and tighten the bleeder using the special tool (pic.
-6.9).
+The second person must loosen the air bleed nipple, drain the liquid and tighten the nipple using a special device (Fig. 6.9).

 - Tightening torque - front wheels: 9.8 Nm.